-APOLLO SCHOOLS TRUST GOVERNANCE STATEMENT Year ended 31 August 2022
+APOLLO SCHOOLS TRUST GOVERNANCE STATEMENT Year ended 31 August 2023

-- There have been no significant purchases during the year and funds have been managed to ensure there was sufficient funding to support the operational needs of the Academy. - Utilising school to school support from sponsors. - Economies of scale at both sponsors have reduced support costs in respect of Finance, payroll, Human Resources and IT support as Endeavour has no direct appointments for the delivery of these services and has agreed service level agreements specific to Endeavours needs. - Negotiation of renewal service level agreements to reflect the direct needs of the Academy.
+- Utilising school to school support from sponsors. - Economies of scale at both sponsors have reduced support costs in respect of Finance, payroll, Human Resources and IT support as Endeavour has no direct staff appointments for the delivery of these services and has agreed service level agreements specific to Endeavours needs. - Negotiation of renewal service level agreements to reflect the direct needs of the Academy. - Continued value for money investment in the learning environment and effective engagement with the building landlord ensures the Academy space is well maintained and complies with relevant regulations.